Conwy, Tuesday, 22nd September 2015

 Our final port of call was a feeding station at Llyn Parc Mawr between Malltraeth and Newborough and birds here included Great Spotted Woodpecker, Treecreeper and Jay plus a Red Squirrel.
 The sightings of Jay gave us all 8 of the UK crow family in one day - no mean feat.
 Number of species for the day - 56

 Despite the foul weather forecast, 11 of us met at the car park.

 With storm ‘Abigail’ to the North and storm ‘Barney’ to the South, we were lucky to have a dry mornings birding.

-A sparrow hawk flew over the Raptor Watch Point, with ketrel on the power line.
+A Sparrow Hawk flew over the Raptor Watch Point, with Kestrel on the power line.

 Our last sighting was a robin and blackbird just as the forecast rain arrived, bringing our total to 35 species.

 Due to severe weather warnings the scheduled visit to Leighton Moss was postponed until Sunday 22nd November.